AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 * New SKU validation in inventory source items API

 ### Sku validation in inventory source items API

-Payload containing SKU will now be validated for leading or trailing spaces in `rest/V1/inventory/source-items` API.
+Payload containing SKU will now be validated for leading and trailing spaces in the `rest/V1/inventory/source-items` API.

 ## 2.4.7-beta1